mbwong/mbwong.github.com/_posts/2012-05-29-why-harvard.md

 ## Finally

 You can't go wrong with Harvard.
-If you're not sure what you want to do with your life, Harvard is the perfect place to explore all the possibilities.
-I've loved my experience here and I know that it has prepared me well for entering the world.
+If you're not sure what you want to do with your life, Harvard is the perfect place to explore all the possibilities and I know that it has prepared me well for entering the world.